KI7MT/dotnet-core-examples/README.md

 * [ASP.NET Core MVC](https://github.com/aspnet/Mvc)

 ## Required Tools
 All of the applications were written, and tested, using [VS Code](https://code.visualstudio.com/).
-However, virtually any quality text editor paired with with Windows CMD shell / Powershell will be more than adequate to run the examples.
+However, virtually any quality text editor paired with Windows CMD shell / Powershell / Unix Shell will be more than adequate to run the examples.

 ## Cross Platform Testing